addr2data/aws-certification-prep/exercises/ex-002_BasicVpcConfig.rst

 Objectives
 ----------

-    - Become familiar with basic VPC configuration.
+    - Become familiar with basic VPC configuration (we'll be leaving this configuration in place to support ex-003)

 Expected Costs
 --------------